Sushmi-pal/iw-acad-remotepharmacy-be/README.md

 11. Role of users is classified into customers and admin.
 By default, all the users are customers.
 The user is assigned as an admin under some conditions.

+12. In order to display messages after logged in, logged out, changes in products and categories view, Response should be imported.

+    from rest_framework.response import Response

+13. For deleting the images from media folder when the admin updates or deletes the products,

+    import os
+    os.remove(product.image.path), where product is the object of Product to which the admin wants either to delete or update.